minecraft-addon-tools/minecraft-addon-tools.github.io/input/tutorials/getting-started.md

 ![installaddon output](../assets/Tutorials/GettingStarted_InstallAddonOutput.png)

-Because we did not create the project with resources, it's quite normal for no packs to be found when installing resources.
+Because we did not create the project with resources, it's quite normal to see `No packs found` when installing resources.

 With that complete, we can now load Minecraft and test it out, here's the steps:
 1. Launch Minecraft